andywalton7/sdk-test/source/includes/_select_option.md

 </AllocationSummary>
 ```

 Once the customer has selected an available option, you'll need to record their choice in SortedPRO via the **[Select Option](https://docs.electioapp.com/#/api/SelectOption)** endpoint.
-The **Select Option** endpoint takes the `{Reference}` of the selected option as a path parameter.
+The **Select Option** endpoint takes the `{deliveryOptionReference}` of the selected option as a path parameter.

-Once it has received the selected `{Reference}`, PRO has all the information it needs to create and allocate a consignment.
-The consignment details were passed as part of the original request to get delivery options, and the `{Reference}` passed to the **Select Option** endpoint confirms the required delivery promise.
+Once it has received the selected `{deliveryOptionReference}`, PRO has all the information it needs to create and allocate a consignment.
+The consignment details were passed as part of the original request to get delivery options, and the `{deliveryOptionReference}` passed to the **Select Option** endpoint confirms the required delivery promise.

 PRO creates and allocates a consignment with the selected details, and returns links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the shipment will need.
 Where a shipment would need multiple legs to complete, the `ConsignmentLegs` array shows tracking details for each individual leg.